NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 In this paper, we propose an automated approach that discovers BFT flaws in the web client programs of digital content services.
 The approach is generic and not much dependent on concrete implementations:
 - a web service is run twice, to cover the legitimate business flow and to try to do the same operations without going through the same business flow (e.g. without paying)
 - the second execution mutates the client-side JavaScript by adding, modifying and removing statements
-- a differential analysis on the two executions pinpoint the critical implementation of the business flow
+- a differential analysis on the two executions pinpoints the *critical implementation of the business flow*
 - mutated executions achieving similar results to the legitimate executions suggest that there can be BFT flaws
 - test inputs that tamper the client logic are automatically generated
 - 352 real-world digital content service providers were tested, and 315 flaws were found